MystiTheDev/movie-ticket-booker/README.md

 # Movie Ticket Booker Program
 This program allows you to book a ticket for any movie of your choice.
+This project is for my school project for the year 2025-26.

 # Features:
 1. A simple UI for easy and convenient access
-2. An Admin Panel for the Theatre Admin
+2. An Admin Panel that can be used for adding new movies or resetting the seat count.
 3. Ticket receipts are also saved to a file for easy access
 4. The number of seats update everytime any user books a seat.